vykuang/advent-of-code-2022/solutions/d19/notes19.md

 - if resources at the end of time `t` is more than `(t - 1) * max(mats[req])`, stop building robots for `req`
     - set to `inf`
     - if `nmats[mat] == inf`, do not build
+- keep track of current `max(ngeos)`
+    - prune branches if it's impossible for it to exceed the current max
+    - upper bound: building 1 geode robot every minute for all remaining time
+    - e.g. at t_remain = 5, current geode count = 2, and current rate = 1, if we build 1 robot from now (t=5) to t=2, `ngeo = 2 + 1 + 2 + 3 + 4 + 5 = n_curr + r_curr + r_curr + 1 + ... + r_curr + t_remain - 1 = 13`
+    - might be too high, and therefore ineffective
+    - take into account blueprint?
+No that's just running the simulation
+- iterate with intent of building a specific type of robot, instead of randomly choosing